b00mhilda/b00mhilda/README.md

-My name is Hilda.
-My username is b00mhilda.
-Pretty self explanatory.
+☆ "What I do, I do only to secure a better tomorrow." -Edward Richtofen ☆ OW2, Call of Duty, SF6
-My social medias are all under b00mhilda as well.
+☆ Author of ROYALS and The Preachers
-"What I do, I do only to secure a better tomorrow." -Edward Richtofen
+☆ 22, iced coffee lover, metalhead, chef

-COD Zombies, Nintendo, and iced coffee enthusiast.
-She/Her, 21.
+#AnteUp